bcdev/nc2zarr/README.md

   OUTPUT_PATH must be directory which will contain the output Zarr dataset, e.g. "L3_SST.zarr".

   CONFIG_FILE has YAML format.
-If multiple are given, their "input", "process", and "output" entries are merged while other settings overwrite each other in the order they appear.
-Command line arguments overwrite settings in all given CONFIG_FILE as follows:
+It comprises the optional objects "input", "process", and "output".
+See nc2zarr/res/config-template.yml for a template file that describes the format.
+Multiple --config options may be passed as a chain to allow for reuse of credentials and other common parameters.
+Contained configuration objects are recursively merged, lists are appended, other values overwrite each other from left to right.
+For
+  example:

+  nc2zarr -c s3.yml -c common.yml -c inputs-01.yml -o out-01.zarr
+  nc2zarr -c s3.yml -c common.yml -c inputs-02.yml -o out-02.zarr
+  nc2zarr out-01.zarr out-02.zarr -o final.zarr

+  Command line arguments and options have precedence over other configurations and thus overwrite settings in any CONFIG_FILE:

   [--dry-run] overwrites /dry_run
   [INPUT_FILE ...] overwrites /input/paths in CONFIG_FILE